torvalds/linux/Documentation/arch/sh/new-machine.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =============================
-Adding a new board to LinuxSH
+Adding a new board to GNU/LinuxSH
 =============================

                Paul Mundt <lethal@linux-sh.org>

-This document attempts to outline what steps are necessary to add support for new boards to the LinuxSH port under the new 2.5 and 2.6 kernels.
+This document attempts to outline what steps are necessary to add support for new boards to the GNU/LinuxSH port under the new 2.5 and 2.6 kernels.
 This also attempts to outline some of the noticeable changes between the 2.4 and the 2.5/2.6 SH backend.